Farmers vs. Nationwide Auto Insurance in 2025 (Side-by-Side Review)

 - Limited Availability of Discounts: While Farmers offers some discounts, they tend to be lower than Nationwide’s.
 For example, Farmers’ Good Driver discount caps at 30%, while Nationwide offers up to 40%.

-Farmers stand out with unique perks like new car replacement and accident forgiveness, but its higher rates and smaller discounts might be dealbreakers for some.
+Farmers stand out with unique perks like new car replacement and accident forgiveness, but their higher rates and smaller discounts might be dealbreakers for some.
 It might be worth it if you value coverage over cost, but getting quotes from other providers may turn up a better deal.

 Farmers have many long-time customers, including those who have reviewed the insurance on Yelp, who specifically compliment the service they received and customers who got help from agents who provide personalized assistance and service.